Twan Mrat Naing: Career

-In June 2022, military spokespeople from the State Administration Council said that provocative rhetoric from Twan Mrat Naing as the leader of the Arakan Army was inviting conflict.
-The informal ceasefire between AA and the junta would breakdown after an junta airstike on an AA base in Kayin State.
+In June 2022, military spokespeople from the State Administration Council said that provocative rhetoric from Twan Mrat Naing, as the leader of the Arakan Army was inviting conflict.
+The informal ceasefire between AA and the junta would breakdown after an junta airstrike on an AA base in Kayin State.

 In September 2024, he declared that Rakhine State will be governed under a unitary state system.

 In September 2025, he met with Kim Aris, son of Daw Aung San Suu Kyi, where he expressed deep respect for her and concern for her recent health.
 Kim Aris honored the resilience of the Rakhine people and their achievements.

+Views

+Twan Mrat Naing has stated that Rakhine State would be established as a confederated region where the Rakhine people have the right to decide for themselves and create their own destiny.

 War crime allegations

-According to activists such as Ro Nay San Lwin and organizations such as Human Rights Watch, the Arakan Army allegedly committed multiple war crimes against the Rohingya people.
-The Burmese Rohingya Organisation of the United Kingdom requested a federal court in Buenos Aires, Argentina to issue arrest warrants against Twan Mrat Naing and AA co-founder, Nyo Twan Awng on 3 September 2025.
+According to activists such as Nay San Lwin and organizations such as Human Rights Watch, the Arakan Army allegedly committed multiple war crimes against the Rohingya people.
+The Burmese Rohingya Organisation of the United Kingdom requested a federal court in Buenos Aires, Argentina to issue arrest warrants against Twan Mrat Naing and Nyo Twan Awng on 3 September 2025.

-Twan Mrat Naing repeatedly denied allegations that he ordered war crimes against Rohingya and other Muslim populations in Rakhine State.
-He claims that fighters who commit war crimes are seriously dealt with once credible evidence is revealed.
+Twan Mrat Naing has denied allegations that he ordered war crimes against the Rohingya and other Muslim populations in Rakhine State.
+He claimed that fighters who commit war crimes are seriously dealt with once credible evidence is revealed.
+He further dismissed allegations of human rights violations against minorities by AA as "accusations [that benefit the narratives of particular groups, especially diaspora activists, who weaponize human rights]."

 Personal life

 Twan Mrat Naing is married to Hnun Zar Phru (Hnin Zar Phyu in Burmese).
-The couple have two children, a daughter, Saw Prae Shun, and a son, Mrat Lurn Zan.
+The couple has two children, a daughter, Saw Prae Shun, and a son, Mrat Lurn Zan.
 Twan Mrat Naing's father-in-law is San Kyaw Hla, the speaker of the Rakhine State Hluttaw and an Arakan National Party (ANP) politician.